 Tasting room open by appointment only, 707-963-1460

 E-mail: firstname.lastname@example.org, Amizetta

-You won’t find too many visitors at Buehler because the winery is open by appointment only and the winery’s location is at the base of Howell Mountain, some six miles in from the Silverado Trail.
-Don’t let this stop you from visiting, the views are breathtaking and the wines are a great value.
+You won’t find too many visitors at Buehler because the winery is open by appointment only, and the winery’s location is at the base of Howell Mountain, some six miles in from the Silverado Trail.
+Don’t let this stop you from visiting, the views are breathtaking, and the wines are a great value.
 The winery has 55 acres of hillside vineyards planted with Cabernet Sauvignon and Zinfandel.
-The Cab and the Zin are priced very fairly and taste twice as good as many Napa wines at twice the price.
+The Cab and the Zin are very reasonable in price and taste twice as good as many Napa wines at twice the price.

 Tasting room open by appointment only, 707-963-2155

 Chappellet Winery is one of those wonderfully hidden wineries and a secret place that remains an undiscovered treasure in the Napa Valley.
 The location is off the beaten path on the eastern mountains of the Napa Valley and opens by appointment only, so visitors tend not to flock to the Chappellet Winery.
 Chappellet is near Hennessey Lake on Highway 128, about three miles east of the Silverado Trail.
 The views are fantastic.
 Chappellet is best known for its Cabernet Sauvignon grown on the estate hillside vineyard known as Pritchard Hill.
 If you would like to visit Chappellet, call the winery or visit their Web site to reserve a scheduled tour spot.

 The tasting room is by appointment only Mon. – Fri. by reservation at 10:30 a.m. and 2:00 p.m., and on Sat. and Sun. by reservation at 11:00 a.m., 1:00 p.m. and 3:00 p.m., 1-800-494-6379 ex.
 4270.

 E-mail: firstname.lastname@example.org, Chappellet